fabaff/shop/README.md

 Documentation
 -------------
-The project documention is placed under `docs` and
+The project documentation is placed under `docs` and

 - is in English.
 - uses [reStructuredText](http://docutils.sourceforge.net/rst.html) as markup.